Road Trips and Travel Tips 2013-14

 If you have the time, it might also be worth visiting the famous Pike Place Market, which is consistently rated as one of the best places to shop for food in the US.
-Close by is the Olympic Sculpture Park, an outdoor wing of the Seattle Art Museum.
+A brisk mile walk brings you to the Olympic Sculpture Park, an outdoor wing of the Seattle Art Museum.

 Things to do